 - Learning (which here means reading, mostly)

 Many fields of study just focus on one or two of these, e.g. languages are mostly reading and training (reading texts and books, training vocabulary).
-There is not a lot to understand; grammar always has some fuzzy rules that require learning it and all exceptions to the rules by heart.
+There is not a lot to understand; grammar always has some fuzzy rules that require learning them and all exceptions to the rules by heart.
 In sports the focus is on training.
-There is one small set of rules for a sport which seldom change and which can be learned quickly (look at how many people there are who know all the rules for soccer or baseball).
-Compared to that, there are relatively few people who know "all" the rules for mathematics or some field of engineering.
+There is one small set of rules for a sport which rarely changes and which can be learned quickly (look at how many people who know all the rules of soccer or baseball).
+Compared to that, there are relatively few people who know "all" the rules of mathematics or some field of engineering.

 I have met many people who studied a lot (or at least said they did) and still often failed their exams.
 Let's just say they really spent a lot of time studying, or thinking that they were studying.
 What were they doing wrong?

 I have also met a lot of people who seemed to be able to do thousands of things, they were active in a sports club, had a girlfriend/boyfriend, traveled the world, volunteered whenever there was an opportunity and still had the best grades, apparently not studying at all.

 If you are studying a lot - let's say 4-6 hours a day (which does not count lectures or classes) - and you are still having trouble keeping up you are probably doing it wrong.

 This is a frequent mistake.
 People "study" till 3am, or they stay up watching movies or go out and get wasted, getting back some time in the morning, or they spend a lot of what should be sleep time with their partner.
 All of these have a problem: it is impossible to learn on an average of 4 or 5 hours of sleep daily.
 Going to parties and getting wasted, having a hangover for the next day or two is all fine - but not if you know you have an exam in two weeks that you really need to study for.
 You will waste three days while your body tries to go back to a state where studying is possible.